-- A five (5) member board governs the Corporation, with - o one (1) voting Director appointed by the County Executive of Onondaga County, - o one (1) voting Director appointed by the Chairman of the Onondaga County Legislature, - o one (1) voting Director appointed by the Mayor of the City of Syracuse, - one (1) voting Director appointed by the Majority Leader of the Common Council of the City of Syracuse and confirmed by the Common Council of the City of Syracuse, and - one (1) additional voting Director of the Corporation jointly nominated the Mayor of the City of Syracuse and the County Executive of Onondaga County and confirmed by both the Common Council of the City of Syracuse and the County Legislature of the County of Onondaga. - The Land Bank acquired 58 properties in 2020.
-Most, although not all, were acquired subsequent to City foreclosure for tax delinquency:
+- A five (5) member board governs the Corporation, with - $\circ$ one (1) voting Director appointed by the County Executive of Onondaga County, - $\circ$ one (1) voting Director appointed by the Chairman of the Onondaga County Legislature, - $\circ ~$ one (1) voting Director appointed by the Mayor of the City of Syracuse, - one (1) voting Director appointed by the Majority Leader of the Common Council of the City of Syracuse and confirmed by the Common Council of the City of Syracuse, and - one (1) additional voting Director of the Corporation jointly nominated the Mayor of the City of Syracuse and the County Executive of Onondaga County and confirmed by both the Common Council of the City of Syracuse and the County Legislature of the County of Onondaga. - The Land Bank acquired 77 properties in 2024.
+Most, although not all, were acquired after City foreclosure for tax delinquency: